garrandall/popular-music-data/tracks/pull-up-to-the-bumper-patra.md

 Operate around the clock
-Won't you just come in? ooh ooh
+Won't you just come in? ohooh
 I got plans for everyone
-One for you my friend, ooh ooh
+One for you my friend, ohooh
 I'm not sure where to go, but I must find a place
 Come into my bedroom, baby, and fit into my space

 Pull up to my bumper baby
-In your long black limousine, ooh ooh
+In your long black limousine, ohooh
 Pull up to my bumper baby
 Drive it in between